 I will be voting for Warren Brown for County Commissioner.
 I don’t always agree with his decisions, and he made a few serious mistakes during his first term, but like Adam Frisch, he’s a hard worker and doesn’t give up easily.
 I expect he will continue to learn over the next four years.

 John Ranson doesn’t need my vote, because he’s running unopposed for County Commissioner.
-I expect he and I will disagree on policies once he gets in office, but like Warren Brown, John seems thoughtful and hard-working.
+I expect he and I will disagree on certain policies once he gets in office, but like Warren Brown, John seems thoughtful and hard-working.
 I’m glad he chose to run.

 That’s all my advice for candidates.
 You’re on your own from here.
 Good luck.